bmarquezchesko/lana-products/README.md

 and execute next command in console `mvn clean install` to build project.

 * Running in `LOCAL ENVIRONMENT`:
-You could execute application in local environment with command `mvn spring-boot:run` and enjoy it :smile:
+You could execute application in local environment with command `mvn spring-boot:run` and enjoy it :smile: .
 The application will execute in port `8080` from `localhost`.

 * Running in `DOCKER ENVIRONMENT`:
-In other hand, you can choose run application in docker environment with command `sudo docker build --tag=lana-products:1.0 .` and then execute `sudo docker run -d -p 8090:8080 -t lana-products:1.0`.
+On the other hand, you can choose run application in docker environment with command `sudo docker build --tag=lana-products:1.0 .` and then execute `sudo docker run -d -p 8090:8080 -t lana-products:1.0`.
 The application will execute in port `8090` from `localhost`.

 Once the application is running you could see Baskets store in a memory database (**H2**).